-The beauty of overdraft protection is, when you initiate a debit card or ATM transaction and you don’t have enough money to cover the cost, the transaction will be turned down and you won’t be charged any fee.
-(However, it’s important to note that, in the event of an evening fill-up at the gas station or a warm beverage during a colder month, these transactions will all be denied and will not allow for you to proceed.)
+If you choose not to utilize overdraft protection options such as linking your savings as a back-up or a checking reserve line of credit, there are still two additional choices.
+When you initiate a debit card or ATM transaction and don’t have enough money to cover the cost, the transaction could either be covered by your bank for a fee or will be declined at no charge.
+(However, it’s important to note that for the latter option, in the event of an evening fill-up at the gas station or a warm beverage during a colder month, these transactions will all be denied and will not allow for you to proceed.)

 Additionally, if you don’t have the funds to cover a scheduled bill payment, you could face both a non-sufficient funds (NSF) fee and possibly a late-payment fee from your financial institution.
 Again, that’s where overdraft protection comes in, either allowing money to be pulled from a linked account to cover the shortfall or attaching the charge to a linked credit account.

-To that end, you’ll also know when not to spend money on something more frivolous (Like that third cup of fancy coffee this week.
+An added bonus is that, by creating these habits, you can easily become better at cutting spending.
+This is especially true when it comes to purchases that may be considered more frivolous (Like that third cup of fancy coffee this week.
 Oops!) until you have sufficient funds in your account.